Sony a7R III Review

 This Review Has a SECRET MYSTERY

 Most of you may be thinking, this is the strangest review ever.
 This dude hasn’t even said anything about the Sony a7R III!
 Well, to confuse matters even more, ONE of the sample photos below is NOT from the Sony, but from the Google Pixel 2 XL phone.
 I’ll lie in the caption, so you won’t really know.
 And I won’t say which one it is.
 Actually, I’ll say at the end.
 One reason I’m doing this is because I’m in the middle of a long-form article about computational photography and how it will completely dominate the landscape in 2020+.
+You can read my full Pixel 2 review here.

 Best Shooting Combo for the Sony a7R III